-Joo-Hyun Song is an Associate Professor in the Department of Cognitive and Psychological Sciences
+Joo-Hyun Song is an Associate Professor in the Department of Cognitive, Linguistic & Psychological Sciences

 and graduate student trainer in the Department of Neuroscience .
 She is interested in understanding the mechanisms involved